Spinnernicholas/CogVLM/README.md

 ##### `start_cmd_chat(self)`

 Starts an interactive command-line chat session.
+This is the default mode of operation.

 - **Arguments:** None.
 - **Returns:** None.